top of page

 Nash Wadhams

-Office and Membership Administrator
+Outreach and Membership Coordinator

 nash@hellscanyon.org

 Nash grew up in Portland, Oregon, escaping the city often to hike through the beautiful recreational areas in the Willamette Valley.
-As a teen she paid several visits to Wallowa County and the Hells Canyon Region.
+As a teen she paid several visits to the Greater Hells Canyon Region.
 Feeling as though she’s found a forever home in Enterprise, she hopes to deepen her connection to the region’s wilderness, natural history and to the stories of the people who have long called it home.

 danae@hellscanyon.org